KVSlab/morphMan/paper/paper.md

 not to the mention the personal tragedy for those affected [@gage1996effect].
-Systemic risk factors are well known to correlate with cardiovascular diseases in general, but, for instance, arterial plaques and brain aneurysms are focalized, highlighting the role of local hemodynamics stresses.
-Blood-flow induced wall shear stress (WSS) is known to contribute to vessel wall adaption and remodeling [@Malek1999b, @morbiducci2016atherosclerosis], but is challenging to measure *in-vivo*.
+Systemic risk factors are well known to correlate with cardiovascular diseases in general, but, for instance, arterial plaques and brain aneurysms are focalized, highlighting the role of local hemodynamics.
+Furthermore, blood-flow induced wall shear stress (WSS) is known to contribute to vessel wall adaption and remodeling [@Malek1999b, @morbiducci2016atherosclerosis], but is challenging to measure *in-vivo*.
 On the other hand, medical images are routinely available and have been extensively used in combination with computational fluid dynamics to